CodiumTeam/docker-training/exercise-12/jenkins/README.md

 Next you will modify the `Jenkinsfile` so the image is pushed to the registry.

 Hints:
+  - You can have a multi-line script using a triple quote.
   - You may want to tag the image with the short SHA of the current commit, i.e. `` SHA=`git rev-parse --short HEAD` ``
   - The host name for the repository is `registry.local` so prepend the image name with it, e.g. `registry.local/my-flask:latest`
   - You need authenticate in the registry before being able to push the image.
 The credentials are username `registry` password `ui`.